AurelienBesnier/ProceduralPlanets/README.md

 make -j
 ```

 To build the documentation, use `doxygen` in the root directory.
+Open the docs/html/index.html to read it.

+A presentation video is available in `docs/`.

 # References